Pros

 Ease Of Use

-Though I don’t have a huge amount of experience with operating card readers and POS software — not on the business end, at least — I didn’t have any trouble setting up the device, as the process is very nearly self-explanatory.
+I didn’t have any trouble setting up this device, as the process is nearly self-explanatory.
 What’s more, the knowledgebase and training videos available through the app ensure that you should be able to perform basic Shopify POS functions.

 Customer Service & Support